joduplessis/noom-tools/README.md

 There are usually things that every product/project needs to do - Noom Tools aims to be a starter kit for building quickly without a lot of reliance on 3rd party libs & frameworks.

 - Typescript & linting everywhere
-- An API built with Fastify
+- A RESTful API built with Fastify
 - A component library & frontend built with React (already ingrated with the API)
 - Realtime communication using websockets, Socket.io & Redis (for scaling the service)
 - Custom JWT based authentication & claims